Inference Gateway CLI

 Commands:

-# List conversations
+# List conversations to find a session id

-infer conversation list
+infer conversations list

-infer conversation show <id>
+infer conversations show 12345678-1234-1234-1234-123456789abc

 Connect to Model Context Protocol servers for extended capabilities.
 MCP provides stateless tool execution for external services like databases, file systems, and APIs.